 The Missouri Baptist Convention missionary staff makes up one team with one vision and one mission.
 Our vision is: Transforming lives and communities with the gospel.
 Our mission is: Cooperating with Missouri Baptists to make disciples, multiply churches, and develop leaders.

 Six directors, whose biographies are listed below, lead this missionary team.

 Dr. John Yeats

-Dr. John Yeats is Executive Director of the Missouri Baptist Convention and serves as Executive Office Catalyst.
+Dr. John Yeats is Executive Director of the Missouri Baptist Convention.
 He directs the state’s missionary staff; administers Cooperative Program funds given by Missouri Baptist churches; serves as publisher of The Pathway, the official news journal of the MBC; and sets the state’s cooperative strategy for fulfilling the Acts 1:8 mission mandate.

 Prior to his leadership in Missouri, he served as director of communications and public policy for the Louisiana Baptist Convention.
 He also served as editor of the Oklahoma Baptist Messenger and served the State Convention of Baptists in Indiana as director of communications and editor of the Indiana Baptist.